Vietnam Software Association

-The Vietnam Software Association, known for short as VINASA, is a software business association headquartered in Hanoi Software Centre, Hanoi, Vietnam.
+The Vietnam Software Association (or Vietnam Software & IT Services Association), known for short as VINASA, is a software business association headquartered in Hanoi Software Centre, Hanoi, Vietnam.
 It was established in 2002.
 In 2005, they signed a cooperation agreement with the Japan External Trade Organization (JETRO).
 Among other activities, they organise an annual software contest; in 2006, they gave out 36 prizes to various individuals and organisations.

+Currently, Vinasa has approximately 590 members, including IT centers and companies across Vietnam.